General Turnpike Ramp Detour Announcement

 I-79 NB & SB Bridges over North Boundary Road

 This project involves the complete replacement of two structures carrying I-79 over North Boundary Rd. in Cranberry Township, Butler County.
 The project goal is the expedited replacement of two currently deficient structures.
 The southbound bridge will be replaced in 2019 and the northbound bridge will be replaced in 2020.
 Two lanes of traffic will be maintained on I-79 at all times using a cross over to a temporary bridge located between the two existing structures.
 Traffic will be maintained on North Boundary Rd. at all times with the exception of short-term weekend closures for bridge demolition.
-Projected project start date: March 4, 2019 Project overview Opens a New Window.
-Construction in 2019 and 2020.
+Projected project start date: March 4, 2019; construction in 2019-20.
+Project overview Opens a New Window.

 Rochester Road / Meeder Farm Project

 Widening of Rochester Rd. for an additional through lane in each direction, from Commerce Park Dr. to Graham School Rd.
 This project will be completed by the developer of Meeder Farms.
 Projected Status: Site work began February 5, 2019.
 Work along Rochester Rd. work is pending PennDot.

 Route 19 & St. Francis Way Signal Upgrade